 The candidate must be a member of the healthcare organization’s executive team in a patient care setting who has demonstrated significant and sustained support of the organization’s infection prevention and control team.
 The results of this ongoing support include evidence documenting:

 - Processes by which leadership made infection prevention an organizational priority, including revamping the reporting structure, helping support the elevation of the IP position or IP leader within the reporting structure;

 - Substantial support of the infection prevention program through the provision of resources to achieve organizational goals to target zero (or eliminate) healthcare associated infections;

-- Reduction in one or more healthcare associated infections in one or more areas of the facility.
+- Organization-wide reduction in one or more healthcare associated infections.

 - Online application

-- Nomination letter* describing why the nominee should be considered for this prestigious award
+- Nomination letter* describing why the nominee should be considered for this award

 - Two letters of support from persons who work with the candidate in promoting the organization’s infection prevention and control agenda

 - The nomination letter and letters of support must include a description of the leadership strategies implemented to achieve HAI reduction.
-Examples include: provide resources, communicate expectations, remove barriers, advocate for IP initiatives, create environment of accountability.
+Examples include: provides resources, communicates expectations, removes barriers, advocates for IP initiatives, creates environment of accountability.